mikebrad140/ST558---Project-1/README.md

 }
 ```

-### Next we want to create new variables including 1) an indicator variable to identify if the recipe is expensive, 2) an indicator variable to identify if the variable has a high health score, 3) a overall taste score called yummyScore, which combines the sweetness and savoriness scores, while subtracting the bitterness score, and 4) categorizing the yummyScore variable into four categories based on quartiles of their yummyScore.
+### Now that we have our data in a nice format, let’s create new variables including 1) an indicator variable to identify if the recipe is expensive, 2) an indicator variable to identify if the variable has a high health score, 3) a overall taste score called yummyScore, which combines the sweetness and savoriness scores, while subtracting the bitterness score, and 4) categorizing the yummyScore variable into four categories based on quartiles of their yummyScore.

 ``` r
 # Now lets create some new variables